 Step 3: Change Your Name with the DMV

 To update your North Carolina driver’s license with your married name, you will need to first file your SS-5 form and wait at to receive your updated Social Security Card.
-Bring it, along with your completed DMV form, certified marriage certificate, car insurance card, and $10.00 in cash to the DMV.
-The office will issue your new driver’s license will be issued the same day.
+Then, bring it, along with your completed DMV form, certified marriage certificate, car insurance card, and $10.00 in cash to the DMV.
+The office will issue your new driver’s license the same day!

-There is a section of the North Carolina driver’s license form where you can elect to update your name on your voter registration.
-We highly encourage you to complete this section so you are able to vote locally and nationally with your new married name.
+We highly encourage you to complete the section of the North Carolina driver’s license form where you can elect to update your name on your voter registration.
+This will enable you to vote locally and nationally with your new married name.

 Step 4: Change Your Name with the State Department

-To change your name with the State Department, you will need to fill in the DS-11 passport form or the DS-5504 passport form, and file it with your current passport (or passport card,) your certified marriage certificate, two passport photos, and the listed processing fee.
-U.S passports take approximately 5-6 weeks to be issued, so it’s smart to give yourself 2 months to file before any international travel.
+Changing your name with the State Department, involves filling in the DS-11 passport form or the DS-5504 passport form.
+You can then file it with your current passport (or passport card,) your certified marriage certificate, two passport photos, and the listed processing fee.
+Word to the wise: U.S passports take approximately 5-6 weeks to be issued.
+So, it’s smart to give yourself 2 months to file before any international travel.